JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/characters.md

 ```

 ### Posing Characters ###
-To pose characters, grab and manipulate the IK indicators (shown below).
-The positions of these markers are saved in the .VPS file, just like everything else.
+To pose characters, grab and manipulate the IK indicator orbs.
+The positions of these markers are saved in the .VPS file, and will persist between sessions, just like everything else in the scene.